A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Examples

 \section{Examples}

-For the examples we use a Gaussian mixture as the auxiliary model for forming the summary statistics.
+For the examples we use a Gaussian mixture, parameterised by the component means, standard deviations and weights, as the auxiliary model for forming the summary statistics.
+Specifically, we use the score function of the Gaussian mixture evaluated at the maximum likelihood estimate (MLE) based on the observed data as the summary statistics.
+The observed summary statistic, obtained from substituting the observed data into the score function, is thus theoretically equal to a vector of zeros provided that the MLE lies in the interior of the parameter space.
+The MLE is obtained using the EM algorithm with multiple random initialisations.
 The number of components in the mixture are specified in each example.
 In some cases we use different summary statistics, which we define when needed.
 In the results (shown as tables and figures), we refer to ABC with summary statistics as simply ABC.
 BSL only uses summary statistics, and so we refer to that as BSL.

+When using summary statistics, we use the same ones for both ABC and BSL.
+We note that in practice the principles for choosing summaries may differ for ABC and BSL, since BSL is more tolerant to high-dimensional summaries but requires that the distribution of the simulated summaries is reasonably well behaved \citep{frazier2020BSLasymp}.
+In this paper we choose summaries that are reasonable for both ABC and BSL, in the sense they are low-dimensional and are approximately Gaussian in large samples, in order to more easily compare the methods' performance.

 The approach of \citet{Turner2014} that uses kernel density estimation is referred to as KDE in the results.
 For the full data distance ABC approaches, we consider the: Cramer von Mises distance (CvM), Wasserstein distance (Wass) and the maximum mean discrepancy (MMD).
+For MMD we use a Gaussian kernel with a bandwidth that is set as the median of the Euclidean distances between pairs of data points of the observed data, consistent with \citet{Park2016}.
+For KDE, we use a Gaussian kernel with a bandwidth given by Silverman's rule of thumb.

 We have chosen the specific distances to use in the following examples based on computational cost and diversity across the methods.
 In particular, since the energy statistic is a specific member of the MMD family, and since both require $O(n^2)$ computations for a single evaluation, it is prohibitively difficult to consider repeated sampling comparisons using both methods.
 In addition, the KDE approach and the KL divergence approach have a similar flavour, both can be seen as based on estimated densities, and both are applicable in the same types of settings (i.e., both require independent data).
 Therefore, to render the comparison between the various methods more computationally feasible, we only consider the KDE approach in what follows.